davidecantoni/sass-rtl-mixin/README.md

 }
 ```

-mhhh, but this is not really good?
+As you might noticed this is not really good, isn't it?

 You are right!

-Let's go one step further and finalise our output.
+Let's go one step further and compress our output.
-If we use now a css minifier, it will be intelligent enough to reduce the generated code into the following code:
+We use a css minifier which will reduce the generated code into the following code:

 ```css
 // css/dist/main-rtl.min.css
 section{width:48%;float:right;margin:0 0 0 2%}aside{width:48%;float:right;margin:0 2% 0 0}
 ```

-As you can see, no code overwriting ;-)
+As you can see, no code overwriting anymore ;-)
 I used for this tiny example this online minifier:

 - [CSS minifier](http://cssminifier.com/)